Morphic-Void/TheVoidEngine/README.md

 ## Why write another engine?

+### The usual advice is mostly right

 The usual advice is simple: do not write your own game engine.

-I have given that advice to other people, and I still think it is usually right.
+I have often given that advice to other people, and I still think it was usually the right advice.
+In the situations people brought to me, writing an engine was almost never the best path to the game they wanted to ship.

+That does not mean there are no valid reasons to write one.
+It means the valid reasons are narrower, more specific, and usually more expensive than people expect.

 Writing a game engine is not just writing a renderer, a physics system, or a few containers.
 It quickly becomes a pile of interacting disciplines: